China threatens invasion of Taiwan in new video showing military might

 CCTV said Sunday that Lee traveled to Shenzhen for the sole purpose of filming the military equipment and took 16 videos and 48 photos.

 Taiwanese officials in recent weeks have appeared to take steps to dial back tensions with China after hosting two high-ranking U.S. officials for visits and securing major weapons purchases from the Trump administration.
-Last month, Taiwanese Foreign Minister Joseph Wu told NPR that Taiwan did not seek to establish formal diplomatic relationship with Washington, which would be a major boost for Taiwan's international diplomacy but also highly provocative to Beijing.
+Last month, Taiwanese Foreign Minister Joseph Wu told NPR that Taiwan did not seek to establish a formal diplomatic relationship with Washington, which would be a major boost for Taiwan's international diplomacy but also highly provocative to Beijing.

 Hu Xijin, the editor of the Global Times, a hawkish Chinese Communist Party newspaper, said on Chinese social media that Tsai's administration had "softened" its tone because it "fathomed the severity of a possible military conflict" with China.